 What is the best way to treat a jellyfish sting?

 Not all jellyfish are dangerous.
-Most people think that all gelatinous,swimming marine animal encountered at the sea are “jellyfish” and moreover that they all sting.
-But not all jellyfish are stinging; many are harmless to humans, but it is always best to avoid touching them.
+Many people assume that all gelatinous, swimming marine animals encountered in the sea are “jellyfish” and that they all sting.
+However, not all jellyfish species are capable of stinging, and many that do have stinging cells are harmless to humans.
+Still, it is always best to avoid touching them.

-However in Australian the Box Jellyfish (Cubozoans) and while not technically a jellyfish the Portuguese Man-of-War (Physalia spp.) are quite nasty.
-The Portuguese Man-of-War, is found Brazil, Mexico and the USA and sometimes around Australia, New Zealand and in parts of the Indian Ocean.
-Because of their propensity to cause systemic symptoms, Cubozoans and Physalia species are considered among the most dangerous cnidarians and will require hospital treatment.
+In contrast, Australia is home to the box jellyfish (Cubozoans) and, though not technically a jellyfish, the Portuguese Man-of-War (Physalia spp.), both of which can deliver painful stings.
+The Portuguese Man-of-War is found in Brazil, Mexico, the USA, and occasionally around Australia, New Zealand, and parts of the Indian Ocean.
+Because these species can cause systemic symptoms, they are considered among the most dangerous cnidarians and typically require hospital treatment.

 What Happens When I am Stung

-Writing for Scientific American Ciara Curtin explains the process of what occurs when we are stung by a jellyfish.
+Writing for Scientific American, the author Ciara Curtin explains the process of what occurs when we are stung by a jellyfish.

 Jellyfish, those bulbous Medusa-like creatures, float near many of the world’s beaches.
 Some of the jellyfish’s skin cells are stinging cells, or cnidocytes.
 These specialized cells have organelles called nematocysts that contain venom.
 Cnidocytes are spread along the entire length of the jellyfish’s tentacles.